-Explore life below stairs and the Servants' Quarters that reveal all aspects of servant life, from the different jobs carried out below stairs to the housekeeping and cooking methods and technology available to the staff at the time.
+Explore life below stairs and the Servants' Quarters and see all aspects of servant life.
+Discover the different jobs carried out below stairs such as housekeeping, cooking methods and the technology available to the staff at the time.

 Visit the enormous original eighteenth century kitchen largely fitted out with nineteenth century mod-cons of the time and see the vast collection of copper bearing the Lichfield mark.
-Talk to our volunteers about the goings on in the kitchen and dishes of the day and spot the wooden ice-cream maker in the room that would have been used to regularly to create fine desserts for family and guests.
+Talk to our volunteers about the goings on in the kitchen, the dishes of the day and see if you can spot the wooden ice-cream maker.

-See the vast size of a laundry area of two halves one for washing part of the week and the other for drying the second half of the week showing the scale and need for a smooth operation of the washing of linen, clothing and other items needed for cleaning on the estate.
+See the vast size of a laundry area that is made of two halves; one half was for the washing, and the other for drying.
+This shows the scale of the operation and need for a smooth operation of the washing of linen, clothing and other items needed for cleaning on the estate.

 Enter the Servants' Hall and see where the majority of the servants gathered to eat, only once they had done all their chores and seen to their master and his family first though of course!

-Wander through both courtyards where the Anson family’s transportation would have been kept and through the midden yard where you will see the central stone circle that would have held a large pile of midden (household waste).
+Take a wander through both of our courtyards.
+This where the Anson family’s transportation would have been kept, and the midden yard is where you will see the central stone circle that would have held a large pile of midden (household waste).

-Then be sure to come back to 21st century and delight over a cup of tea in the café of how times have changed for the better!
+Then be sure to come back to 21st century and delight over a cup of tea in the café about how times have changed for the better!